FelipeSilva72/FelipeSilva72/README.md

-My name's Felipe but you can call me "Felipe", I'm 14 years old, a programming student, and I live in Brazil.
+My name is Felipe, I'm 14 years old, I'm a programming student and I live in Brazil.

 ## 🔨 Language and Tools